jenkinsci/datadog-plugin/README.md

 A list of releases is available at [jenkinsci/datadog-plugin/releases][10].

-### How to Release
+### How to release

 To release a new plugin version, change the project version in the [pom.xml][11] from `x.x.x-SNAPSHOT` to the updated version number you would like to see.
 Add an entry for the new release number to the [CHANGELOG.md][12] file, and ensure that all the changes are listed accurately.
 Then run the `jenkins-datadog-plugin-release` job in the Jenkins installation.
 If the job completes successfully, then the newly updated plugin should be available from the Jenkins [Update Center][3] within ~4 hours (plus mirror propogation time).

 ## Issue Tracking

-The Github's built in issue tracking system is used to track all issues tickets relating to this plugin, found [DataDog/jenkins-datadog-plugin/issues][13].
-However, given how Jenkins Plugins are hosted, there may be issues that are posted to JIRA as well.
+Github's built-in issue tracking system is used to track all issues relating to this plugin: [DataDog/jenkins-datadog-plugin/issues][13].
+However, given how Jenkins plugins are hosted, there may be issues that are posted to JIRA as well.
 You can check [this jenkins issue][14] for those issue postings.

 **Note**: [Unresolved issues on JIRA mentioning Datadog.][15].